wavemaker/docs/website/blog/2021-09-01-angular-10-update.md

 ## How WaveMaker can Help

-There are two to ways upgrade to Angular 10.
+There are two ways to upgrade to Angular 10.

-- Download and install in the build system
+1. Download and install in the build system
-- Use the Docker image that WaveMaker provides
+2. Use Docker images

 ### Docker Images

-If you are using Docker image, WaveMaker can provide two Docker images to ease the process.
+ If you are using Docker images, you can do them in the following two ways:

-- Node update image
-- Node update plus WaveMaker dependencies
+- Using them from the public repo containing pre-built Docker image developed by wavemaker
+- Using Docker files to build the docker images.
+Follow this document for more details.

 :::tip
-We can share the staging link to test your application before the update.
-Please reach out to our [support team](mailto:support@wavemaker.com) for more details.
+We can share the beta link to test your application before the update.
+Please reach out to our [support team](mailto:support@wavemaker.com) for more information.
 :::

+### Testing your Application

+We recommend you test the application to see if the build is successful.
+For this, you must:

+- Test Angular build

+If the build fails, we request you to contact our support team with logs.